Matt Serra

-Matthew John Serra (born June 2, 1974) is an American former professional mixed martial artist and Brazilian Jiu-Jitsu practitioner who competed for the Ultimate Fighting Championship.
+Matt Serra (born June 2, 1974) is an American former professional mixed martial artist and Brazilian Jiu-Jitsu practitioner.
+He is a former Ultimate Fighting Championship (UFC) competitor and a former UFC Welterweight Champion.
 He is the co-star of Dana White: Lookin' for a Fight and co-host of the official podcast of the UFC, UFC Unfiltered, alongside Jim Norton.

 Serra defeated Pete Spratt, Shonie Carter and Chris Lytle en route to becoming The Ultimate Fighter 4 Welterweight Tournament Winner.
 He captured the UFC Welterweight Championship immediately after.
 Serra also served as the head coach for The Ultimate Fighter 6 reality show opposite Matt Hughes, and he is a member of the UFC Hall of Fame.
 In grappling, Serra holds a Silver Medal in the ADCC Submission Wrestling World Championship.

-Serra began practicing martial arts at an early age, first studying Wing Chun.
-In the 1990s, he began practicing Brazilian jiu-jitsu under Renzo Gracie and obtained black belt rank in May 2000, the first American to do so under Renzo.
-In addition to competitive bouts with UFC Hall of Famers Matt Hughes and B.J.
+Serra began practicing martial arts at an early age, starting with Wing Chun.
+In the 1990s, he began training Brazilian Jiu-Jitsu under Renzo Gracie.
+In 2000 he became the first American to be promoted to black belt by Gracie.
+In addition to competitive bouts with UFC Hall of Famers Hughes and B.J.
 Penn, Serra's biggest accomplishment in mixed martial arts came at UFC 69 where he defeated Georges St-Pierre in a Knockout of the Night award-winning performance to capture the UFC Welterweight Championship.

 Background

 Serra was born to an Italian-American family in East Meadow, New York.
 His father is a retired policeman in New York City and his late mother was a stay-at-home mom.
-Serra has older sister and brother, and two younger brothers.
-Serra's father was enthuasistic about mixed martial arts, and Matt first began Wing Chun at an early age.
+Serra has an older sister and brother, and two younger brothers.
+Serra's father was enthusiastic about mixed martial arts, and Matt first began Wing Chun at an early age.
 As a teenager he began competing in wrestling.

-Serra went to East Meadow High School, and had already enrolled in the USMC Delayed Entry Program before graduating.
-However, Serra got into a physical altercation at work in a local pizzeria during which he bit off the other participant's ear, leading to disfigurement charges.
-Despite acting in self-defense and the original charge being commuted into a misdemeanor, his military career was over prematurely because the original charge was a felony.